 as your future boss contacts you for a job your price will go up, so sometimes

 they actually refrain from doing so.
 A catch-22 situation.
+So better

-who can “broker” you, means sell
+finding a trusted advisor who can “broker” you, means sell

 you and also do the political navigation first, before you burn yourself…